Jul 11, 2025

 Students will learn procedures used in project planning and scheduling that employ float methods of scheduling logic.
 They will examine the critical path series of activities of project completion, including the use of computer software applications for problem solving, and related tools, spreadsheets, and information management.
 Also covered are work breakdown structures, activity durations, status reports, resource allocation, re-planning, monitoring, and updating of projects.
 Students will develop projects site logistics plans.

-Prerequisite CM 01301 with a minimum grade of D- and CM 01302 with a minimum grade of D-
+Prerequisite Courses: CM 01301 with a minimum grade of D- and CM 01302 with a minimum grade of D-

-Attribute Code CAT, GCAT, UGRD
+Course Attributes: CAT, GCAT, UGRD

 • CM 01407 - Advanced Leadership and Communication